What to Do When Your WSIB Claim Is Denied

 This is the number one reason for WSIB denials.
 If your medical records do not clearly connect your injury or illness to your job, WSIB may reject your claim.
 For example, if your doctor wrote that you have a back injury but did not specifically state it was caused by your work duties, that gap in documentation can lead to a denial.

 What you can do: Ask your doctor to provide a detailed medical report that explicitly links your condition to your workplace activities, tasks, or exposures.
+The report should describe your specific job duties and explain how those duties caused or contributed to your injury.

 2. Late Reporting